Josemvasquez/Ocassiaceo/replit.md

 The application supports both development and production modes with appropriate middleware and error handling for each environment.

 ## Recent Changes
+- **Sharing and Collaborative Features** (July 02, 2025): Added comprehensive sharing system and collaborative wishlists
+  - New database tables: shared_special_dates, shared_wishlist_items, collaborative_wishlists, collaborative_wishlist_members, collaborative_wishlist_items
+  - API endpoints for sharing special dates and wishlist items with friends
+  - Collaborative wishlist creation and management with role-based permissions
+  - New collaborative wishlist page with tabs for group wishlists and shared items
+  - Item claiming system for collaborative wishlists
+  - Integration with friend system for seamless sharing

 - **Friend System Implementation** (July 02, 2025): Added comprehensive friend request and friendship management system
   - New database tables: friend_requests and friendships
   - API endpoints for sending, accepting, declining friend requests